-A test-bed backup is restored exactly like a normal backup; see Section 11 for more information.
+A test-bed backup is restored exactly like a normal backup; see Section 11 Saving and Restoring a Backup for more information.

-Just like a normal backup, it is important to restore all three components and also to make sure that the backup data for each component was written by the same backup (or test-bed backup in this case).
+Just like a normal backup, it is important to restore all three components and also to make sure that the backup data for each component was written by the same backup (or testbed backup in this case).
 As with a regular backup, this verification is done by verifying the backup ID (Test-Bed-Backup-ID) in the three backup parts.

 The test-bed backup is not restored on the original system where it was created; instead, it is restored on a different system or the "test server" system.
-It is also important to know that a testbed backup must only be restored to a test server that was installed on a single server, including the internal database.
+It is also important to know that a test-bed backup must only be restored to a test server that was installed on a single server, including the internal database.
 A test server must meet the following requirements: